TechHutTV/homelab/proxy/README.md

 ### Portforwarding
 This is different for every router so you may need to do additional research to do this on your specific hardware.
 I currently use the Omada stack for networking needs.
 Basically, it's like Ubiquiti but cheaper (you get what you pay for).

 Open the ports on your router for the 80 and 443 ports we setup in NGINX Proxy Manager.
-In my docker compose file I used 9080 and 9443 so these are the ports I would open with the local IP of the machine that NGINX Proxy Manager is installed on.
+In my docker compose file I'm using the host networking mode so I'd open the ports 80 and 443 with the local IP of the machine that NGINX Proxy Manager is installed on.
 In my setup I needed to set the source port and destination port.
 See my example below.

 #### Source Port:
 This is the port on the device that is initiating the communication.
 For example, when your computer sends a request to a server, it uses a source port to identify itself.